cjmar/SolarDB/README.md

 1. Can we predict the power generation for next couple of days? - this allows for better grid management
 2. Can we identify the need for panel cleaning/maintenance?
-3. Can we identify faulty or suboptimally performing equipment?
+3. Can we identify faulty or sub optimally performing equipment?

 The framework will also have an API for requesting and adding more data.
-This will allow for the framework to act as a core comcponent for logging information and managing a power plant in day to day operations.
+This will allow for the framework to act as a core component for logging information and managing a power plant in day-to-day operations.

-Static version of this website with 8 days worth of data can be found here: https://cjmar.github.io/
+Static version of this website with 8 days' worth of data can be found here: https://cjmar.github.io/